-The New York State Police know him as Trooper Francis “Frank” Rush, but the Marines in “Wild Goose” — Medium Tiltrotor Squadron 774 — call him gunnery sergeant.
+The New York State Police know him as Trooper Francis "Frank" Rush, but the troops in "Wild Goose" — Marine Corps Medium Tiltrotor Squadron 774 — call him gunnery sergeant.

 Now both can tag him as a hero, too.
 Officials credit Rush with yanking an unconscious driver out of a Fishkill pond on Aug.
 17.